A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Safe Probabilistic Invariance Verification for Discrete-time Systems

 \section{Safe Probabilistic Invariance Verification for Discrete-time Systems}

 This section presents two sets of optimizations to addressing the safe probabilistic invariance verification problem in Definition \ref{ravoid}.
 The first set of optimizations is adapted from stochastic barrier certificates for safety and reachability verification in \cite{anand2022k}.
-The second set of optimizations is inspired by Theorem \ref{theorem_reach} along with Proposition \ref{reachability}.
+The second set of optimizations is inspired by Proposition \ref{theorem_reach} along with Corollary \ref{reachability}.

 Similar to \cite{xue2021reach}, in constructing our optimizations we need an auxiliary system as follows:

 where $\widehat{\bm{f}}(\bm{x},\bm{d})=1_{\mathcal{X}}(\bm{x})\cdot \bm{f}(\bm{x},\bm{d})+1_{\widehat{\mathcal{X}}\setminus \mathcal{X}}(\bm{x})\cdot \bm{x}$ and $\widehat{\mathcal{X}}$ is a set containing the union of the set $\mathcal{X}$ and all reachable states starting from $\mathcal{X}$ within one step, i.e.,